HoudaDabou/demo-automation-web/README.md

 The main advantage of the approach used in this example is not in the lines of code written, although Serenity does reduce a lot of the boilerplate code that you would normally need to write in a web test.
 The real advantage is in the use of many small, stable classes, each of which focuses on a single job.
 This application of the _Single Responsibility Principle_ goes a long way to making the test code more stable, easier to understand, and easier to maintain.

-## The Screenplay demo project
+## The Screenplay gomo project
 If you prefer to use the Screenplay pattern, or want to try it out, check out the _screenplay_ branch instead of the _master_ branch.
-In this version of the demo project, the same scenario is implemented using the Screenplay pattern.
+In this version of the gomo project, the same scenario is implemented using the Screenplay pattern.

 The Screenplay pattern describes tests in terms of actors and the tasks they perform.
 Tasks are represented as objects performed by an actor, rather than methods.
 This makes them more flexible and composable, at the cost of being a bit more wordy.
 Here is an example:
 ```java